Savannah-Shifflet/SVG-logo-maker/README.md

     git clone git@github.com:Savannah-Shifflet/SVG-logo-maker.git

-Additionally, this code uses the Inquirer package which can be installed by running the following command:
+Additionally, this code uses the Inquirer package and Jest package for tests which can be installed by running the following command:

     npm install